May (singer): A Little Happiness

 Early in 2005, Avex launched a project called Show Case Live.
 It featured samples of eight upcoming artists, including May.
 She signed under the Avex label later that year.
 On 21 February 2006, May released her first single "Wonderland", which failed to chart on Oricon.
 Before Mat's "Smile" EP, she released her second single "Kienai Niji" in May 2006 also failing to chart.
 On 26 July 2006, May released "Surrender (c/w Lydia)", her third single, which gained her little success.
 May released her fourth single in autumn on 8 November 2006.
-By 10 January 2007, Sarai no Kaze was released as her fifth single, also her first single to chart at #132 sold 518 copies in the first week.
-By end of the month May released her first album "a Little Happiness" chart at #77.
+By 10 January 2007, Sarai no Kaze was released as her fifth single.
+By end of the month May released her first album "a Little Happiness".

 Japanese tour

-MAY is about to set off a tour in 2007 after releasing her sixth single "Onna Gokoro" on 4 April 2007.
+MAY started a tour in 2007, after releasing her sixth single "Onna Gokoro" on 4 April 2007.